gibbscl/operating-system-simulator/README.md

 # Operating System Simulator
 This project was done back in 2017, it is a simple application for simulating an operating system.
-Current setup runs 4 cores on the CPU, can be edited to run as many cores as is user-defined with multi-threading.
+Current setup runs 4 cores on the CPU, can be edited to run as many cores as is user-defined along CPU threading.

 `src/components`
 Contains the various hardware and software components classes